ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery

-Patrick O'Connell - Soccer Player & Ist Irish ManU Captain.
-Became Manager Of Barcelona FC
+Patrick O'Connell - Soccer Player & First Ever Irish ManU Captain.
+Became Manager Of Barcelona FC Also

-United escaped relegation in 1915 by just one point and huge conflict surrounded their survival as bribery accusations surfaced.
-As war was raging Patrick remained with United but in 1919 he moved to Scottish club, Dumbarton, for one season before returning to England to play for Ashington for two seasons as player manager.
+United escaped relegation in 1915 by just one point and huge conflict surrounded their survival, as bribery accusations surfaced.
+As war was raging, Patrick remained with United, but in 1919 he moved to Scottish club, Dumbarton, for just one season, before returning to England to play for Ashington for two seasons as player manager.